BENTLEIGH CLINIC TEMPORARILY CLOSED

 Physical Signs

 Lack of sleep affects our energy.
-Level is low on average.
-A study done by the Great British Sleep Survey showed that those who lack sleep are twice more likely to feel very tired.
+A study done by the Great British Sleep Survey showed that those who lack sleep are twice as likely to feel very tired.
 Statistics indicate that 88% of poor sleepers have less energy than those who get enough sleep.

 Feeling sleepy or having trouble staying awake during the day while doing work is another symptom.
-There are those who fall asleep while eating, talking, driving or just sitting down.
+Some fall asleep while eating, talking, driving, or just sitting down.

-• feeling hungry all the time as lack of sleep increase the production of ghrelin (hunger hormone)
+• feeling hungry all the time as lack of sleep increases the production of ghrelin (hunger hormone)

 • motor skills are impaired